kudobuilder/operators/repository/spark/docs/latest/advanced-configuration.md

 ## Using Volcano as a Batch Scheduler

-Volcano is a batch system built on Kubernetes.
-It provides a suite of mechanisms that are commonly required by many classes of batch & elastic workload including distributed data processing and machine learning.
-Spark Operator can be integrated with Volcano to get more efficient pod scheduling as well as fine-grained control of Spark applications scheduling via queues and priority classes.
+Volcano is a batch scheduling system built on Kubernetes.
+It provides a suite of mechanisms that are commonly required by many classes of batch & elastic workloads including distributed data processing and machine learning.
+Spark Operator can be integrated with Volcano to get fine-grained control of Spark applications scheduling via queues and priority classes.
 To get more information about the Volcano system and how to install it on your K8s cluster, visit [https://volcano.sh/](https://volcano.sh/).

-To enable batch scheduler, install Spark Operator with the following parameter:
+To enable the batch scheduler (disabled by default), install Spark Operator with the following parameter:

 ```bash
 $ kubectl kudo install spark \